0111b/PokemonViewer/README.md

 ### Unit tests

 Unit tests are cover almost all logic of the application except the views.

 Besides common mocks, there is a *Stubs* object which provides all data types required in tests.

-To improve test quality it is possible to add randomization to the returned values.
+To improve test quality it is possible to add randomization to the returned values of this object.

 ### UI tests

 UI tests are mostly used as integration tests.

 They are checking how all modules work together and cover the logic that is not handled by unit tests.

 Page Object pattern is used in the implementation.
 It reduces code complexity, increases code reuse, and eliminate some class of errors.